Arapaho and Roosevelt National Forests and Pawnee National Grassland

 The fuels consisted of heavy dead and down beetle killed lodgepole pine and during the first week low relativity humidity of around 10 to 30 percent contributed to fire growth and behavior.
 After the initial three-day fire growth, the peak fire spread occurred on Aug.
 20 reached 1,977 acres with a total size of 9,444.

 Over the next two months, the daily fire spread was limited to between 1 and 561 acres and the fire reached it’s current size of 14,833 acres on October 27th and was declared controlled after an infrared flight Nov.
 30 detected no remaining heat in the fire area.

 |Date of Origin||Friday August 14th, 2020 approx. 11:43 AM|

 |Incident Commander||Todd Like|

 Timber (Litter and Understory)

 The carrier of the fire is beetle killed lodge-pole-spruce-fir stands (TL9).
 All fuels are critically dry due to prolonged drought.
-The other primary fuel is dense stand of spruce-fir.
+The other primary fuel is dense stands of spruce-fir.

 100% Controlled as of Nov.
 30, 2020